fastly/wafefficacy/README.md

 ## Improvements & Considerations

 For historical comparisons and insights we recommend exporting the results to a backend of your choice.
-We've included a command line argument to upload your results to a Google Cloud Storage (GCS) bucket.
-Results can be uploaded and a table can be created in BigQuery.
-You can then connect your dataset to Data Studio and generate informative dashboards and reports.
-If you'd like to learn more you can follow the documentation on [visualizing BigQuery data using Data Studio](https://cloud.google.com/bigquery/docs/visualize-data-studio).